jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

 Bulk asynchronous downloader for multiple file hosts

 options:
   -h, --help                                                                    show this help message and exit -V, --version                                                                 show CDL version number and exit

-CLI-only Options:
+CLI-only options:
-  LINK(S)                                         link(s) to content to download (passing multiple links is supported) --appdata-folder APPDATA_FOLDER                 AppData folder path --completed-after COMPLETED_AFTER               only download completed downloads at or after this date --completed-before COMPLETED_BEFORE             only download completed downloads at or before this date --config CONFIG                                 name of config to load --config-file CONFIG_FILE                       path to the CDL settings.yaml file to load --download                                      skips UI, start download immediatly --max-items-retry MAX_ITEMS_RETRY               max number of links to retry --retry-all                                     retry all downloads --retry-failed                                  retry failed downloads --retry-maintenance                             retry download of maintenance files (bunkr).
-Requires files to be hashed --download-tiktok-audios                        download TikTok audios --print-stats                                   Show stats report at the end of a run --ui UI                                         DISABLED, ACTIVITY, SIMPLE or FULLSCREEN
+  LINK(S)                                                                       link(s) to content to download (passing multiple links is supported)
+  --appdata-folder APPDATA_FOLDER                                               AppData folder path --completed-after COMPLETED_AFTER                                             only download completed downloads at or after this date
+  --completed-before COMPLETED_BEFORE                                           only download completed downloads at or before this date
+  --config CONFIG                                                               name of config to load --config-file CONFIG_FILE                                                     path to the CDL settings.yaml file to load --download                                                                    skips UI, start download immediatly --max-items-retry MAX_ITEMS_RETRY                                             max number of links to retry --retry-all                                                                   retry all downloads --retry-failed                                                                retry failed downloads --retry-maintenance                                                           retry download of maintenance files (bunkr).
+Requires files to be hashed
+  --download-tiktok-audios                                                      download TikTok audios --print-stats                                                                 Show stats report at the end of a run --ui UI                                                                       DISABLED, ACTIVITY, SIMPLE or FULLSCREEN

 browser_cookies:
   --auto-import, --no-auto-import